1922 Grand Prix season: Season review

 The biggest crowd since the inaugural event in 1907 turned out for the race, run over four laps of the 108km circuit.
 This ran from the coast near Palermo up into the Madonie mountains.
 Setting off at one-minute intervals, at the end of a blistering first lap it was Masetti in the lead based on elapsed time.
 He had set a new lap record and made up over four minutes on Sailer's Mercedes that had started six minutes earlier.
 Goux, who had started earlier, had also put in a strong opening lap and was pressing on.
 He took the lead at the end of the second lap when Masetti had to stop at the pits for five minutes to re-affix his bonnet that had flown up.
 Refuelled and with new tyres he took off after Goux.
 Going into the fourth and final lap he was two minutes behind.
 The Ballot's brakes and tyres were getting worn but Goux could not afford to stop.
 On the downhill run to the coast they finally gave out and put Goux into a ditch.
 Helped back onto the track by the bystanders, he raced on down the twisting roads then on the coastal straight from Campofelice to the finish at up to 200 km/h.
 The crowd was ecstatic when Masetti appeared soon after.
 A great lap gave him the win by just under two minutes after nearly 7 hours of racing.
 With consecutive victories, Masetti became a national hero.
 He was the embodiment of the gentleman-racer and named the “Lion of the Madonie”.
-Goux was second and his teammate Foresti finished third, while Ascari (Alfa), Giaccone (private FIAT) and Sailer (Mercedes) filled the next places.
+Goux was second and his teammate Foresti finished third, while Ascari (Alfa), Enrico Giaccone (private FIAT) and Sailer (Mercedes) filled the next places.